 Besides that, I have learnt more from podcasts, YouTube and books than anywhere else.
 Look for lessons from a broad range of industries, and don’t limit yourself to the industry you are working in at the time.
-You can find great ideas anywhere, so long as you know how to look!
+You can find great ideas anywhere!

 There is no blueprint, but I have learnt so much from behavioural economics, anthropology and working closely with talented creative people.
 Learn to embrace first principle thinking, don’t be afraid to challenge conventional ways of doing things, never stop asking questions and stop being afraid of failing because it's how you learn.

 I credit my geography degree with helping me in every role I have held in my career to date.
 I consider it the engine that drives my endless curiosity of the world.
 It has led me on a lifelong path of learning about the people and processes that form the world we all share.

 The freedom to work wherever I choose, the variety of working with, and learning from, a range of different people, and the challenge of doing something different.